webcomponents/webcomponentsjs/README.md

 ### ShadowCSS: :host(.zot:not(.bar:nth-child(2))) doesn't work <a id="nestedparens"></a>
 ShadowCSS `:host()` rules can only have (at most) 1-level of nested parentheses in its argument selector under ShadowCSS.
 For example, `:host(.zot)` and `:host(.zot:not(.bar))` both work, but `:host(.zot:not(.bar:nth-child(2)))` does not.

+### HTML imports: document.currentScript doesn't work as expected <a id="currentscript"></a>
+In native HTML Imports, document.currentScript.ownerDocument references the import document itself.
+In the polyfill use document._currentScript.ownerDocument (note the underscore).

 ### execCommand and contenteditable isn't supported under Shadow DOM <a id="execcommand"></a>
 See [#212](https://github.com/webcomponents/webcomponentsjs/issues/212)